arcus/Arcus_Labs_Orientation/arcus_orientation.md

 However, there are a few important Python actions that require an internet connection to work (especially [installing new packages](#installing-and-updating-packages-in-python)), potentially posing a security risk for your data.
 To provide peace of mind for researchers working in Arcus, we provide a secure method for you to install Python packages and download other necessary files without having to enable internet.

-And if you find you have something you need to do in Python that requires an internet connection, you can always [change your lab's security settings](#switching-modes) to run that code and then return to Internet Disabled Mode afterward.
+And if you find you have something you need to do in Python that requires an internet connection, you can always [change your lab's security settings](#switching-modes) to run that code and then return to Internet Disabled mode afterward.

 #### Installing and Updating Packages in Python

 There are two main sources for installing new packages (or update existing ones) in Python in Arcus: Anaconda (conda) or PyPi (pip).
-For either, you can use the Install Tool, which is more secure than installing packages by commands like `conda install` or `pip install`, and also works even when you have internet disabled in your lab.
+For either, you can use the Install Tool, which is more secure than installing packages by commands like `conda install` or `pip install`, and also works even with your lab in Internet Disabled mode.

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>